How Much of These Hills Is Gold: Reviews

 The New York Times listed Zhang's novel as one of "100 Notable Books of 2020."
 Barack Obama listed the novel as one of his favorite books of 2020.

 Kirkus and NPR named How Much of These Hills is Gold one of the best books of 2020.

 Awards

+Film adaptation

+In June 2025, Ang Lee was announced to direct a film adaptation of the novel entitled Old Gold Mountain for Fifth Season.
+Chang-Rae Lee has written the screenplay.
+The film will begin shooting in spring 2026 at northern California.